writethedocs/www/docs/conf/au/2017/tickets.rst

 Independent Tickets
 -------------------

-Purchase this ticket if you are paying for yourself, or if you work at a non-profit, a government, or a company with fewer than 10 employees.
+Purchase this ticket if you are paying for yourself, work at a non-profit, a government, or if your company is paying for your attendance.

-* **40 AUD Independent** TBD
+* **40 AUD Independent**

 Student or Unemployed
 ---------------------